-Prosecutor: UK officer detained slaying victim ‘by fraud’
+UK officer accused of citing COVID to detain slaying victim

 “His movements were consistent with the defendant looking for, or hunting, for a lone young female to kidnap and rape, which is precisely what he did,” the prosecutor argued.

+Couzens joined the Metropolitan Police in 2018 and had worked as part of a team protecting diplomatic premises in central London.
+He had worked an overnight shift at the U.S. Embassy on the day he kidnapped Everard.

-As a Metropolitan Police office, Couzens worked on COVID-19 patrols and enforcing coronavirus regulations, Little said.
+As a police officer, Couzens also had worked on COVID-19 patrols and enforcing coronavirus regulations, Little said.
 Everard being out after going to a friend’s house for dinner while Britain remained under lockdown made her more vulnerable to the officer’s claim that she had breached pandemic rules, according to the prosecutor.

 A passenger in a passing car witnessed the kidnapping but mistook it for an arrest by an undercover officer, he added.